 Michael James Reed has been working on stage and screen for over 30 years.
 A graduate of the Guildhall School of Music and Drama in London, Michael’s work in New York included the original Broadway production of La Bete as well as Edgar in King Lear starring Hal Holbrooke at the Roundabout Theater.
 Other NY credits included the title role in Eric Overymyer’s adaption of Amphitryon at the Classic Stage Company and numerous shows with the Pearl Theatre Company.

 Regionally, he has played leading roles at some of the most acclaimed theatres in the country, including Marc Antony in Julius Caesar at the Old Globe (directed by Daniel Sullivan), Pericles in Pericles at the Old Globe (directed by Darko Tresnjak), Brick in Cat on a Hot Tin Roof at ACT in San Francisco, and Joe Pitt in Angels in America at Houston’s Alley Theatre.

 In London, Michael appeared in the famous production of Richard III staring Antony Sher with the Royal Shakespeare Company.
 In Los Angeles, Michael has appeared on countless television shows including 24, JAG, Six Feet Under, King of Queens, That 70s Show, The Shield, Silk Stalkings, So Notorious, Method and Red, and Alfred Hitchcock Presents.
 He also appeared in the acclaimed British film, The Dressmaker.
 Since 2010, he is a resident of St. Louis, Missouri, and continues a very active theater and local television career.

-The 2018 Summer Session will be posted in December 2017.
-Students are given instruction in various writing …
+Students are given instruction in various writing formats including fiction, creative nonfiction, poetry, …